Jordan falls short of Speakership on third ballot

 Three Republicans flipped their votes to oppose him: Reps.
 Brian Fitzpatrick (R-Pa.), Tom Kean (R-N.J.) and Marc Molinaro (R-N.Y.).

 It remains unclear if Jordan will take his nomination back to the floor for a fourth vote.
-Earlier on Friday, he signaled that he will continue the fight for the gavel through the weekend.
+Earlier Friday, he signaled he will continue the fight for the gavel through the weekend.

 “Our plan this weekend is to get a Speaker elected to the House of Representatives as soon as possible so we can help the American people,” Jordan told reporters during a brief press conference in the Capitol.

 The source of frustration for the Jordan defectors is varied.
-Some are angry at how Scalise was treated — he withdrew his name from the race one day after he clinched the nomination after a number of Jordan supporters said they would not back him.
+Some are angry at how Scalise was treated — he withdrew his name from the race one day after he clinched the nomination after some Jordan supporters said they would not back him.
 Others are still angry about the stunning ouster of former Speaker Kevin McCarthy (R-Calif.) by eight Republicans and House Democrats.

 Jordan allies, however, are arguing that his holdouts do not have a clear reason for withholding support from the Ohio Republican — and, as a result, keeping the House at a standstill.